bucs110fall2024/final-project-shape-escape/final_project/README.md

 Test Case 4: Boundaries

-Test Description: Confirm that the player dies when coming in contact with the floor and hits a barrier when touching the top Test Steps:
+Test Description: Confirm that the player does not fall off or jump over the screen Test Steps:
 Start the game.
 Jump in the max height on the screen
 Verify that the player hits the top and no longer can go higher Fall into the bottom of the screen
-Verify once the player makes contact with the floor, it results into a game over Expected Outcome: The player should die when in contact with the floor and can’t go past the top of the screen
+Verify once the player makes contact with the floor and does not fall through the screen Expected Outcome: The player should not die or fall through the screen upon hitting the roof or the floor

 Test Case 5: The Score